callmesalmon/callmesalmon.github.io/books/technomarxist-manifesto/prologue.markdown

 # The Technomarxist Manifesto
 Have you ever thought about how FOSS-projects are run?
 Are they democracies, dictatorships, or maybe even oligarchs?
 What is the optimal way of running a FOSS-project?
-The Also, how do we enact the correct policy, remain human and not die in the process?
+Also, how do we enact the correct policy, remain human and not die in the process?
 Technomarxist Manifesto is a deep dive into this and more: Like communism in FOSS.